FlauschBert/zombies_mc_1181/README.md

 ## Installation of the mods

-Copy the `mods` folder into the directory you choose above for the fabric loader installation.
+Copy the `mods` folder from the archive downloaded above into the directory you chose above for the fabric loader installation.

 ## Installation of the shader pack(s)

-Copy the `shaderpacks` folder into the directory you choose above for the fabric loader installation.
+Copy the `shaderpacks` folder from the archive downloaded above into the directory you chose above for the fabric loader installation.

 ## Installation of the resource pack(s)

-Copy the `resourcepacks` folder into the directory you choose above for the fabric loader installation.
+Copy the `resourcepacks` folder from the archive downloaded above into the directory you chose above for the fabric loader installation.

 ## Activation of the shader pack